Stop, Breathe, Think And Embrace - Your Way To Mindful Eating!

 - Do I need to fuel myself to train?

-- What do I really want to eat and will the choice that I make leave me feeling used and abused, or will I feel nourished and satiated, full with energy allowing me to keep crushing through the day and life?
+- What do I really want to eat and will the choice that I make leave me feeling used and abused, or will I feel nourished and satiated, full of energy allowing me to keep crushing through the day and life?

 - Will the choice that I make now be the best choice for me later? — i.e. is this 22g cookie worth the 200g of delicious potatoes that I could eat with my dinner?